 Readers, therefore, should not place undue reliance on any such forward-looking statements.
 Further, a forward-looking statement speaks only as of the date on which such statement is made.
 First Capital undertakes no obligation to publicly update any such statement or to reflect new information or the occurrence of future events or circumstances, except as required by applicable securities law.

-All forward-looking statements in this MD&A are made as of February 11, 2020 and are qualified by these cautionary statements.
+All forward-looking statements in this MD&A are made as of February 11, 2020 and the accompanying letter to unitholders as of August 14, 2020 and are qualified by these cautionary statements.

 CORPORATE PROFILE